hku-systems/bidl/servers.md

 For security reasons, our department only allow access to the gatekeeper using SSH keys.

-1. Create a key file and copy the private key from our HotCRP response into it.
+1. Create a key file (e.g., id_rsa) and copy the private key from our HotCRP response into it.

 2. `chmod 400 [key_file_name]`.